dhlrunner/GFPacketDecode/README.md

-# GFPacketDecode
+# GFPacketDecode GUI
-a simple decoder for GF server comm packet
+a simple decoder for GF server comm packet in GUI